-This Easter Cheese Plate is an easy to make Easter bunny appetizer.
+This Easter Charcuterie Board in the shape of the Easter bunny is an easy to make appetizer.
 A make ahead Easter cheese board with spring ingredients that travels well and is great for Easter brunch, lunch or dinner.

 Tips and Tricks

 How do you store the board before serving?
 If you want to make this ahead of time and store in the fridge, I’d recommend putting together everything EXCEPT the pretzels.
 Leave a spot for the pretzels but don’t add them until you go to put it out.
 Pretzels will get soggy if kept in the fridge with produce.
 To keep it fresh, I’d wrap the whole tray very well in plastic wrap to ensure a tight seal.

 How do you transport an Easter cheese board?
 You can completely build this board before transporting it.
 I use a board with a lip to make it easier.
 Add plastic wrap or tin foil over the top of the board and transport without tilting.
 Uncover before serving and make any small adjustments to make sure it still looks like an Easter bunny in the center.

 What board did you use?
 The best board to use is one that you already have.
 I used a circular board I got from Target.
 I like this board because it has a lip, making it easy to travel with and the handles make it easy to carry.
 If you don’t have a large circular board, feel free to use a large baking sheet tray with a lip.
 It’ll be easy to clean, the perfect size for a larger spring charcuterie board and super convenient to travel with.